Ensuring safe drinking water with the Public Health Act 2010 and Public Health Regulation 2022

-The Public Health Act 2010 and the Public Health Regulation 2012 require drinking water suppliers to develop and adhere to a quality assurance program (or drinking water management system) from 1 September 2014.
+The Public Health Act 2010 and the Public Health Regulation 2022 require drinking water suppliers to:

 NSW Health's Private Water Supply Guidelines will assist private water supply operators in providing water that is safe to use.
 The Guidelines are for any business or facility that supplies drinking water from an independent water supply (i.e. not town water).